 I have all these fears and more.
 But what keeps me from not giving into them is rationality.
 I take calculated risks.
 I plan out scenarios.
 I play my odds.
 And for a lot of things I just tell myself that if it’s out of my control, it’s not worth wasting energy worrying about.

 I know how hard it is though to do all that because I’m married to a worrier.
-He’s gotten a lot better, but he still gets nervous anytime we move around–whether it’s halfway across the globe, from one state to another, or even one European village to another.
+He’s gotten a lot better, but he still gets nervous anytime we move–whether it’s halfway across the globe, from one state to another, or even one European village to another.

-Repetition has been key.
-He no longer gets nervous at places we’ve already been to.
-Now he asks me to go to places like national parks and Hossegor, France (see…desire is surfacing!)
+He no longer gets nervous at places we’ve already been to and now asks to go back to these familiar places.

 Assessing the risk is very important.
 Obviously, you don’t want to start rock climbing on your own if you’ve never rock climbed before.
 But rock climbing on top rope with a guide is extremely safe.
 Some of my all-time favorite hikes have a great deal of exposure (meaning you are close to the edge) but it would be extremely hard to fall off of these hikes.